vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

   addresses:
   - 10.202.122.248:56001
 ```
+ - Step 4.

-Then use the following command to create a secret in Kubernetes in the namespace of kube-system:
+ Use the following command to create a secret in Kubernetes in the namespace of kube-system:

 ```shell
 $ kubectl create secret generic bitfusion-client-secret-ca.crt --from-file=tokens/ca.crt -n kube-system